filisko/testable-functions/README.md

     'some_function' => function() {
         return true;
     },

+    // this will return the same result no matter how many times it's called 'some_function' => new FakeStatic($mixed),

     // a stack of values that will be used for each function call
     // it throws an exception when the stack is already consumed